 You will also work on documenting your existing KPIs, if any, and develop a plan to investigate desired KPIs which are not currently tracked.
 We will discuss processes to identify and prioritize the adoption of internal reporting team-wide and strategies to implement a culture of decision-making that is driven by data.

 This course was previously titled Advanced Data Management.

-If you’re storing and working with data regarding members, donors, volunteers, clients, donors, credit cards, and so forth, you are a potential target—and you need to have a solid IT security strategy.
+If you’re storing and working with data regarding members, donors, volunteers, clients, donors, credit cards, and so forth, you are a potential target.
+You must have a robust IT security strategy.
 Information breaches and other hacks cost organizations significant amounts of money to resolve and damage supporter confidence.

 Nonprofits of all sizes are often at greater risk for the following reasons:

 - Nonprofits typically lack IT and IT security knowledge.